panoptic-labs/docs/docs/security/security_audits.md

 ## Vault Audits

 ### Code4rena
+A review of the Panoptic vault infrastructure was completed by top code4rena wardens on March 20, 2026.
+The report can be found [here](/pdf/ValvesSecurity_Panoptic.pdf).

-The Panoptic vault infrastructure audit [report](https://code4rena.com/reports/2025-06-panoptic-hypovault) was completed by [Code4rena](https://code4rena.com/) on August 13, 2025.
+The initial Panoptic vault infrastructure audit [report](https://code4rena.com/reports/2025-06-panoptic-hypovault) was completed by [Code4rena](https://code4rena.com/) on August 13, 2025.